JuanAldrey/ANC-practice-library/README.md

 # ANC-practice-library
-This is a repository with example code and implementatios of different ANC algorithms taken from Stephen J. Elliott — Signal Processing for Active Control.
+This is a repository with example code and implementatios of different ANC algorithms taken from Stephen J. Elliott — Signal Processing for Active Control, as well as other algorithms from other sources.